A-Link

 AIN - Advanced Intelligent Network

-A dynamic database used in Signaling System 7.
-It supports advanced features by dynamically
+dynamic database used in Signaling System 7.
+It supports advanced features

 AIOD - Automatic Identified Outward Dialing